 - Xbox and other "XInput" controllers are also supported by choosing the appropriate option from the same spot.

 - With your controller selected, check out whether it's detected by moving the two thumbsticks while watching their input live in the two circles at the bottom right of the window.
 Most joypads today have the same button configuration established by the first PlayStation's DualShock joypad, so you probably won't have to remap anything.

 You may meet a second problem: each game may need some tweaks in the emulator's settings.
 Some don't run well (yet), and others are fully incompatible.
 In our case, Demon's Souls was displaying its graphics as shadows.

 There are two ways to configure the emulator: by clicking on "Config" or using the entries in the "Configuration" menu, you set up its options globally for all games.
 Alternatively, you can use per-game configurations by right-clicking on an entry in the game list and choosing "Create Custom Configuration" from the menu that pops up.

 You won't have to try all available options to see if the game works.
 Instead, pay a visit to the RPCS3 Wiki and search for your game to find the optimal settings.

-Create a custom configuration for your selected game and tweak the emulator's settings, as suggested in RPCS3 Wiki's game entry.
-Then, click "Save” to make the changes permanent.
+- Create a custom configuration for your selected game and tweak the emulator's settings as suggested in RPCS3 Wiki's game entry, then click "Save."

 Today's PCs are much more powerful than the PS3, so for compatible games, you can also enable "Anisotropic Filtering" and "Anti-Aliasing" in RPCS3's GPU settings for smooth game graphics with increased detail.
 Even better, you can increase the "Resolution Scale" to a number close to your monitor's resolution to have RPCS3 upscale the emulated game's graphics.